Sourdough Tools and Equipment

 This post may contain affiliate links for products and ingredients I use and recommend.
 For more information, see my affiliate disclosures.

-This guide details a range of the best bread-baking tools for beginners to advanced sourdough home bakers looking to invest in their craft.
-It’s also an excellent sourdough baker gift guide for the bread baker in your life (or yourself 😉) and is updated regularly.
+It’s also an excellent sourdough gift guide for the sourdough bread baker in your life (or yourself) and is updated regularly.

 The Nine Essential Sourdough Tools for Beginners